withastro/docs/CONTRIBUTING.md

 Larger contributions to the docs are encouraged after consultation, as unsolicited material may not fit into our existing plans.

+> Tip: Existing PRs and Issues need reviewing, triaging, and feedback, too!
+You can make valuable contributions by commenting, suggesting, testing, researching, brainstorming and generally helping in all areas on GitHub!

 ### Examples of Helpful PR Contributions
 - typo fixes (to any language)